b0r3dd3v/wrk/README.md

 # wrk - a HTTP benchmarking tool

-  wrk is a modern HTTP benchmarking tool capable of generating significant load when run on a single multi-core CPU.
-It combines a multithreaded design with scalable event notification systems such as epoll and kqueue.
+  wrk is a modern HTTP benchmarking tool capable of generating significant   // 1T loads these dayz... load when run on a single multi-core CPU.
+It combines a multithreaded design with scalable event notification systems such as epoll and kqueue.  // Hoshi.

   An optional LuaJIT script can perform HTTP request generation, response processing, and custom reporting.
 Details are available in SCRIPTING and